cmelchior/jervis-ffb/docs/game-flow.md

 - [ ] Setup and broken rules
 - [ ] Kick off
 - [ ] Kickoff event
 - [ ] Track Star Player Points and adjustments to it.
-Figure out how
 - [ ] Touchdown
 - [ ] Detect Stalling
 - [ ] Trapdoors